keypom/keypom-docs/docs/Tutorials/Basics/ft-drops.md

 Connecting to the NEAR blockchain will be done using `NEAR-API-JS` and consists of the following steps:

-1) Create an Keystore, which stores your access keys used to sign transactions
+1) Create a Keystore, which stores your access keys used to sign transactions
   * select a network, either `testnet` or `mainnet`
-  * choose a location for the Keystore, either a folder on your local machine, or an in-memory keystore
+  * choose a location where the keypairs live, either a folder on your local machine, or in-memory

 2) Define a NEAR configuration using the Keystore
 3) Use the configuration to initialize a connection to NEAR